- 1 FAQ: Paying for Funeral Bills after a Car Accident

 Q. If someone dies in a car accident, does insurance pay the funeral bills?

 A. Partially.
-The minimum death benefit amount to pay funeral bills is $2,000, paid by New York no-fault insurance.
-Additional money to pay funeral costs is available from other sources.
+The New York no-fault insurance death benefit amount for funeral bills is only $2,000.
+Additional money to pay funeral costs is also available from other sources.
 Money can be obtained immediately with a cash advance on a lawsuit.

 Please call us and we will be happy to let you know how we can get money from other sources to pay for the funeral bills and how we can help you.